tud-hri/joan/docs/contributing-guidelines.md

 We build our documentation with [MkDocs](http://www.mkdocs.org/) based on the Markdown files inside the `docs` folder.
 You can either directly modify them on the GitLab repository or locally on your machine.

-Once you are done with your changes, please submit a pull-request.
+Once you are done with your changes, please submit a pull request.

 !!! tip
     You can build and serve it locally (at <http://127.0.0.1:8000>) by running `mkdocs`